FrostyAceHook/br-filters/README.md

 Most of these filters are simply an iteration over all the blocks in the selection, changing each block if it meets certain conditions.

+A lot of filters use a "selector string", which is a way to evaluate whether this block is included or not (note it's not just used for replacement, often it's used for an auxiliary 'find' block or similar).
+Details for the selector string can be found in [br.py](./br.py)

 A simple example is the [grid](./grid.py) filter.
-This iterates over every block and replaces it if the "replace" condition is met.
-This condition is met if "replace except" is false and the block is the "replace block"; otherwise if "replace except" is true and the block is not the "replace block".
-All conditions used in these filters have these semantics.
-If the "replace" condition is met, the block is replaced with either "block 1" or "block 2", depending on the coordinates of the block being replaced in order to create the grid fill.
+This replaces all blocks that are selected by the 'replace' selector with either "block 1" or "block 2", depending on the coordinates of the block being placed.
+This creates the grid fill, which may only replace some blocks in the selection.

 Another filter is [block coat](./block_coat.py).
-This filter initially searches for every block that meets the "find" condition.
-Once it has found these blocks, it checks every block adjacent to them and replaces every block that meets the "replace" condition with the "block".
-This replacement search is then repeated another "depth-1" times until the full coating is applied.
+This filter initially selects using 'find' selector.
+From these blocks, it expands to adjacent blocks that are selected by the 'replace' selector, and only in directions dictated by 'expand to'.
+The blocks that were expanded-to are replaced by 'block'.
+This expansion and replacement is then repeated another 'depth - 1' times.

 ### slightly more advanced usage